LucaCanali/Miscellaneous/Spark_Notes/Spark_MapInArrow.md

  - Spark 3.3.0-SNAPSHOT (compiled from Spark master at the time of these tests)
  - `pyspark --master local[1]` -> we use only one core to reduce measurement noise and focus on the UDF execution
  - requires: `pip install pyarrow` and `pip install awkward`
+ - We use arrays in the test dataframes, as this is where we find the biggest difference between mapInPandas and mapInArrow

  - Test reference 0:
    - just write a test DataFrame produced on-the-gly to the "noop" data sink (data is processed, but nothing is written)
    - Run time: ~5 sec